Do I have to play an instrument or have singing experience?

 What do I really need to be accepted into UHS?

 You must have music skills and the motivation to work hard to master a rigorous, accelerated, college preparatory curriculum in science, math and the humanities.
-This includes two years of studying Latin, reading classic and contemporary literature, and studying music performance, theory, and history.

 Do you accept piano or guitar players?

 Yes.
 But we do not have piano or guitar classes at UHS.
 We do have bands, orchestras, and choirs.
 You will be required to participate in one of these performing ensembles each semester.
 The choirs use piano players occasionally to accompany the choir.
-The jazz band uses one pianist, one guitarist, and one bass guitarist player.
+The jazz band uses one pianist, one guitarist, and one bass guitar player.

 Will summer school credits be counted toward graduation requirements?